pmalarme/ask-the-code/README.md

 # Ask The Code

-Ask the code is a demo project to use OpenAI to talk with your source code.
+Ask the code is a demo project to use Azure OpenAI to talk with your source code.

 This project is inspired by [Azure OpenAI Embeddings QnA](https://github.com/ruoccofabrizio/azure-open-ai-embeddings-qna).
 It creates embeddings vectors from the source code files.
 Then it uses the Azure OpenAI GPT model to answer questions about the source code.